top of page

 Dealing with a temporary shading factor such as trees, vegetation or newly added equipment on the roof is more tricky.
 In such cases, there is typically a dap of knowledge on behalf of PV operations and hence the early detection is especially important.
 A shadow signature in the system output profile is unique in terms of time of the day and season of the year, thus "cutting out" generation at fixed hours and over a continuous period of time.
 A skilled person monitoring such facilities can in theory identify this manually by comparing several consecutive daily power and IV charts during seasonal variations, but there are also several advanced technological solutions to automate this process.

-In order to identify newly occurring shading and differentiating it from a permanent seasonal shading, one must utilize either advanced algorithmics involving Artificial Intelligence or / and accurate quantitative performance assessment.
-Both methods can resolve the shading identification issue help generating an automatic warning upon an abnormal drop in output.
-With its technology, Soltell's SWMT sensorless technology enables not only the detection of permanent seasonal shadings, but also the segregation of new shadings and the quantification of their effect on system output for the purposes of predictive maintenance.
+In order to identify newly occurring shading and differentiating it from a permanent seasonal shading, one must utilize either advanced algorithmics involving Artificial Intelligence or accurate quantitative performance assessment.
+Both methods can resolve the shading identification issue and help generating an automatic warning upon an abnormal drop in output.
+With its technology, Soltell's Sensorless technology (SWMT) enables not only the detection of permanent seasonal shadings, but also the segregation of new shadings and the quantification of their effect on system output for the purposes of predictive maintenance.

 bottom of page